Catalytic Converter FAQ

 Q: How do I determine if I have a California emissions vehicle?

 A: To determine if a vehicle has California emissions, check the emissions sticker on the vehicle, which is located in the engine compartment.
 If the sticker states the vehicle meets California requirements, CARB requirements, or 50-state, then the vehicle is equipped with California emissions.
-Click here (insert link to State Converter Installation Guidelines) for Engine Family Number information.
+Click here for Engine Family Number information.

 Q: Can I use a standard universal type converter on a vehicle with a diesel engine?